hemidactylus/workshop-nosqlbench/_src_README.md

 > (with the `cyclerate` parameter).
 This is mainly because often the goal
 > of a benchmark is to verify whether the system can withstand
 > a _known, controlled_ workload;
-> but in this case there are also other practical reasons: (1) you don't want to consume
+> but in this case there are also other practical reasons:
+> (1) in this "functional demo", you don't want to consume
-> too much of your Free Tier monthly allowance in this "functional demo"; moreover,
+> too much of your otherwise pretty generous Free Tier monthly allowance; moreover,
-> (2) if you are running on the Free Tier you may otherwise hit the
+> (2) if you are running on the Free Tier you may unknowingly hit the
 > guardrails and the performance limitations specific to free-tier Astra databases.

 <!-- 2L ENDIF -->